AdguardTeam/KnowledgeBaseDNS/docs/general/dns-providers.md

 #### OSZX server

-These servers provide blocking ads, keeps no logs and DNSSEC enabled
+These servers provide no ad blocking, keep no logs, and have DNSSEC enabled

 | Protocol       | Address                                            |                |
 |----------------|----------------------------------------------------|----------------|